cdelorme/level/dev.md

 ## tasks

-- rename Dedup struct to Level6, and fix all references
-- separately process file hashing and comparison
 - build more efficient comparison
 - add additional comparisons for image manipulation
 - lazify implementation to check len of array of `File` objects before looping